Certified Translations around the Globe!

-The Translator Group guarantees first class quality translation in over 100 languages - across all sectors and fields.
+The Native Translator is ISO 17100 certified and provides quality translation in over 100 languages - across all sectors and fields.
 In addition, we are also specialists in certified translations.
-Numerous individuals, public authorities, schools and government organizations worldwide already rely on our expertise.
+Numerous individuals, public authorities, schools and government organizations worldwide already rely on our certified translations.

 Certification processes and the definition of a certified translation are different from country to country.
 In general, a certified translation is one that was carried out by an officially sworn translator.
 As a rule, the translation is accompanied by a signed statement that the translator has the necessary skills in the source and target language and that the certified translation is an accurate translation of the source document.
 This can also be designated by a stamp placed directly on the translation.

 Certified Document Translations that are accepted by Foreign Governments

 Our translations are recognised and accepted by foreign administrations.
 You will receive a professional certified or official translation produced by one of our sworn legal translators: